Substance Abuse Treatment in Houston, Texas

 CALL US TODAY 844.407.2859

-Residential treatment programs offer structured treatment to individuals in their treatment centers.
-Individuals live at the facility and receive medical care and mental health support around the clock.
+Residential treatment programs also known as inpatient treatment offer care to individuals with more severe levels of addiction.
+Individuals live at the rehab facility and receive medical care and mental health support around the clock.

-Inpatient or residential treatment programs typically last from 28 days to months, depending on the individual’s recovery journey.
-Once a person completes inpatient treatment, they often transition into an outpatient program.
+Inpatient treatment typically lasts from 28 days to months, depending on the individual’s specific needs.
+Once a person completes inpatient or treatment services, they often transition into an outpatient program.

 A partial hospitalization program (PHP) is a highly structured outpatient program.
 Often the next step after completing residential treatment, people attend partial hospitalization programs every day for 4 to 6 hours a day.
 PHPs typically involve psychotherapy, group therapy, and skill-building lessons.